uladkaminski/pyparseit/README.md

 ## Introduction

 Markdown is widely used for documentation, blogging, and technical writing.
-PyParsec simplifies the task of extracting code snippets from Markdown files and strings, making it ideal for static site generators, content management systems, and more.
+PyParseit simplifies the task of extracting code snippets from Markdown files and strings, making it ideal for static site generators, content management systems, and more.

 ## Features